David Jiménez (journalist): Biography

 Jiménez has worked as a correspondent and war reporter in over 30 countries.
 Born in Barcelona on 11 January 1971, he graduated in journalism in 1994, and later that year started working for El Mundo as an intern on its Madrid newsroom.
 In October 1998 he became the paper's first correspondent in Asia, remaining there until 2014 and covering conflicts in Afghanistan, Kashmir, Sri Lanka, Pakistan or East Timor.
 His coverage of Tibet induced the Chinese government to ban him from returning to that country.
 He travelled twice clandestinely to North Korea and was the only Western reporter to stay in Fukushima through the nuclear disaster of 2011.

+Jiménez was interviewed in the 2025 crime documentary A Recipe for Murder, which detailed the murder investigation of Colombian surgeon Edwin Arrieta and his convicted murderer Daniel Sancho in Thailand.

 Jiménez' reports have been published in The Guardian, The Toronto Star, The Sunday Times, and Esquire magazine.
 He has appeared on the CNN and BBC television channels.
 He is currently a columnist for The New York Times.

 An award-winning author, he has published five books, and his work has been translated into English, Chinese, German, and Italian.